 I am not going to lie and pretend crime does not exist.
-I think we all need to be educated and aware especially going into low season.
+I think we all need to be educated and aware especially going into the low season.

-I was almost robbed Sunday afternoon at 4:00pm at street corner by Taste of Thailand and Amal Hardware.
+I was almost robbed Sunday afternoon at 4:00 pm at the street corner by Taste of Thailand and Amal Hardware.
 A guy riding his bike rode up behind me and started to grab my bag off my shoulder.
 My first response was to shout “Hey” loudly.
 I managed to grab the straps as they was passing down my arm, timed with the motion of him riding past and pulling it forward.
 Thankfully he did not have a tight grip and I was able to gain control of my bag fast.

 It all happened so quickly I did not get a good enough look at him other than to say short black hair and navy blue shirt, never saw his face or caught the color of his bike.
 My immediate feeling was the same as when as when my beach cruiser tire popped while riding and rang loud and sudden like almost like a gunshot.

 As for the romance part of this post’s title and the reason I was walking down that side street in the first place.
 I was contemplating a big center for San Pedro Red Cross.
 It has always made me feel inspired to go look at one of my favorite empty buildings, visualize the possibilities and ask the universe to send us something great so we can move ahead with our work.
 What happened makes me even more driven for the San Pedro to have a large Red Cross Center so we can run community programs to help those that are open to learning a better way to get ahead.
 It will also be a place for youth to learn skills to help them make the best choices they can as they rush towards adulthood.